 Unlike smoking, where extreme coughing and nausea tends to affect many people, the lack of toxins in a vape cloud make it far less likely for you to have a violent reaction.

 Although these side effects may persist for the first few times you vape, there are a few things you should be watching out for.

 If you get a sore throat that persist for several days, even when you haven’t vaped, this can be a sign of an allergic reaction to either the e-liquid or the vape itself.

-Many people discover that they have a mild nickel allergy when they vape, as nickel is a common material used in making vape coils.
+Many people discover when they first start vaping that they have a mild nickel allergy when they vape, as nickel is a common material used in making vape coils.

 Likewise, certain people will show an allergy to one of the flavourings or primary components of the e-liquid.

 In these cases, we recommend you with to a non-nickel coil or try a less flavoured e-liquid, possibly one with a higher vegetable glycerine content rather than a high propylene glycol content.

 For a full breakdown of sore throats from vaping and what to do to avoid them, check out our blog here.

 If this sore throat persists beyond a few days, we encourage you to consult with a doctor.
 If you have significant difficulty breathing or develop a swelling of the throat, stop vaping and seek medical advice immediately.